ZeroSibe/landing-page/README.md

 # landing-page
-This will be a webpage template designed from a reference.
+This will be a fun webpage showcasing a few webpages and games using HTML, CSS and JS.